tarantool/doc/doc/reference/reference_sql/sql-features.rst

         *   -   E121-01
             -   DECLARE CURSOR
             -
-            -   Fail.
-Tarantool doesn't support cursors.
+            -   No. Tarantool doesn't support cursors.
         *   -   E121-02
             -   ORDER BY columns need not be in select list
             -   ``SELECT s1 FROM t ORDER BY s2;``